TheFifthPostulate/evidence-geometry/README.md

 # Evidence Geometry
 ### An Interpretable Evidence-Based Risk Modeling Framework

+Evidence Geometry is an experimental framework for interpretable risk modeling in classification problems.
+Instead of producing a single probability score, it decomposes model predictions into structured evidence signals that reveal how risk emerges in the data.

-Evidence Geometry is an interpretable classification framework that transforms heterogeneous features into a unified **log-likelihood ratio (evidence) space**, enabling transparent and decomposed risk analysis.
+The framework transforms heterogeneous features into a **unified log-likelihood ratio evidence space, allowing risk to be analyzed geometrically**.

-Instead of producing opaque probability scores, this framework exposes distinct, explainable risk signals for each case.

 ### Repo Link